platonic-io/detsys-testkit/demo/slides.md

 # Next steps and future work

+* Next steps
-* Regression tests
+  * Regression tests;
-* Integration with Sean's work
+  * Integration with Sean's work.

+* Future work
+  * Test case generation, including extending existing/already run test cases;
+  * Support for deployment, for testing upgrades and backup/restore.

 ---

 # Summary

+* Treat system tests themselves as a long-running application;

+* Ask programmer to abstract away concurrency from programs, provide a bunch of tools for free in return.

 ---